Skip to main content

 7. Enter a Language name that will be visible in the Paligo interface.

-8. Enter the Language name (native).
+8. Enter the Native language name.

 For example, if you are adding en-gb, you could enter British English.